BumblebeeMan/tt_wizard_core/README.md

 - Searching the names of all currently published TipToi media for a keyword (e.g. "puzzle" to get all puzzles listed).
 - Picking and downloading selected media from the search results above.
 - Checking whether an already downloaded media file needs an update or not.
 (Attention: Files without recent updates may be flagged to require an update, even though no newer versions are available.
 This is a known issue.)
-- Auto update of media files that are already loaded to the TipToi pen (more testing ongoing)
+- Auto update of media files that are already loaded to the TipToi pen

 ## Planned features
-n/a
+- Auto detect of pen mount point

 ## Installation of released version